ananyan/ananyan.github.io/_posts/2020-08-09-designresearch.md

 ---
 layout: post
 title: Research in engineering design
+description: An overview of my interest in design and the field of design theory and methodology
 excerpt_separator: <!--more-->
 ---
 Research in engineering design theory and methodology tends to be pretty hard to explain, especially